jvenchy/Ingreedy-Recipe-Finder-MacOS/README.md

 	•	SwiftUI: For a sleek and modern user interface.
 	•	Alamofire: To handle all your networking needs effortlessly.
-	•	Spoonacular API: The brains behind our recipe recommendations.
+	•	Spoonacular API: The brains behind the recipe recommendations.